rockingProjects/springboot_demo_task/task/task.md

 ## Prerequisites

-- java 11
+- java 17
-- eclipse with installed lombok
+- eclipse with installed lombok or intellij
 - docker with docker-compose
 - maven

 We prefer to use mac os or linux.
-If you use windows, ensure to have UTF-8 as encoding standard in eclipse.
+If you use windows, ensure to have UTF-8 as standard encoding in eclipse.

 ## First steps

 ### Uncompress

-Uncompress the project.
+Uncompress the project or checkout directly from github.

-### Postgres
+### Start a Postgres

-Then run on CLI:
+Run on CLI:

 ```
 ./start_for_junit.sh